safakan/HmmSpeak/README.md

    - Use the suggested words to form their own sentences
    - Repeat the AI response to continue the conversation
    - Improvise based on suggestions
+   - Guide the conversation manually with custom keyboards

 ## Data Flow